InfamousMusicify/FamousBros-Faithful-Venom/Pack_Contents.md

 (Antvenom recently updated his pack but it removes a few features I like.
 So I use this on top of it.)

+Authors Note:
+The original intent of this pack was to make an updated version of/tweak antvenoms faithful venom pack more to my liking, and for my server.
+It still accomplishes its goal, but you must download ant or mullaks pack now as well.
+I do not have time to check a whole pack for errors anymore.
+Or do more crediting than neccassary due to extra unneeded textures.

+When I originally obtained permission to use the faithful textures
+I was unaware of the debacle with Vattics work being stolen. (see deprecated branch for info)

+The folks who put together Antvenoms newest packs were gracious enough to include a license
+to use the textures for a project like this, so I did use a few and added credit and Vattic's license.

 Old removed things:
 <s>
   I: As of 1.16 the pigman and a few minor textures have been swapped for